 - Preheat the oven to 350º

-- Stir the bananas, birch xylitol, egg, vanilla, coconut oil and milk in a large bowl.
+- Stir the bananas, birch xylitol (or coconut sugar), egg, vanilla (or agave), coconut oil and milk in a large bowl.
 In a medium bowl, mix the gluten-free flour, baking powder, baking soda, cinnamon and nutmeg and then pour it into the large bowl with the wet mixture

 - Pour the batter into a greased donut pan (I used coconut oil).
 Pro tip: for less mess, use a measuring cup, reusable piping bag, disposable piping bag, or even a plain old Ziploc bag with the corner cut off

 - Bake at 350º for about 15 minutes.
 The donuts should be firm and a toothpick should come out clean

 - Let the donuts cool for about 5 minutes before transferring them to a wire rack to cool completely.
 Pro tip: twist them when you take them out of the pan and it should be smooth sailing

 - Blend the Dutch processed cocoa powder and powdered sugar for the glaze, adding the milk/milk alternative as required (the mixture shouldn’t be runny or the glaze won’t set)